raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 	// ...
 B
 })(jQuery);
 ```
 Instead of two IIFEs, you now have one function expression being called with `jQuery` as its argument.
-You then call the result it returns with a bug function expression as its argument.
+You then call the result it returns with a big function expression as its argument.
 You then call what that returns with `jQuery` as its argument.
 That's a bug.
 It wouldn't have been a bug if every file included was terminated with a semicolon, but you can only control the code you write, so you terminate yours with a semicolon and prefix it with a semicolon, so that after catenation you end up with:

 ```javascript
 ;(function ($) {